nais/api/docs/practices.md

 # Development practices

-> [!NOTE]
-> The use of `v1` in paths and make targets are only meant to be used during the transition from the old to the new API.
-> After the transition is complete, all references to `v1` will be removed.

 ## Go practices

 We follow the [Effective Go](https://golang.org/doc/effective_go.html) guide as well as the [Go Code Review Comments](https://go.dev/wiki/CodeReviewComments) and [Go test comments](https://go.dev/wiki/TestComments).